guusdk/openfire-serverinfo-plugin/README.md

 Installation
 ------------
+Download the plugin archive file, `serverinfo.jar` from the [releases](https://github.com/guusdk/openfire-serverinfo-plugin/release download page), or build your own copy, as described above.

 Copy `serverinfo.jar` into the plugins directory of your Openfire server, or use the Openfire Admin Console to upload the plugin.
 The plugin will then be automatically deployed.

 To upgrade to a new version, copy the new `serverinfo.jar` file over the existing file.